Vincent (opera)

 Vincent is an opera in three acts by Einojuhani Rautavaara first performed in 1990.
 The libretto is by the composer, and consists of scenes from the life of the artist Vincent van Gogh, told in retrospect.

-The opera
+Composition

 Vincent, the composer’s fourth full-length opera, was first performed at the Helsinki Opera House on 17 May 1990.
 The idea of the piece emerged when Jorma Hynninen, showing a photo of himself to Rautavaara, asked the composer who he looked like.
 The answer was Van Gogh; Hynninen created the title role, and recorded it the same year.

 German performances took place in Kiel and Hagen in the following year.

 Told in flashback, the opera revolves around Vincent’s relationships with the prostitute Maria, his fellow painter Paul Gauguin and his brother Theo.
 The orchestral preludes are named after three of Van Gogh’s paintings.
 The score covers both serialism and tonal writing, with colourful orchestration.
 Rautavaara used some material from the opera in his 6th symphony Vincentiana.